shchodro/serverless-workshop/README.md

 c) Finally you will also copy in the name of your DynamoDB Users table that was created for you.
 This should be placed in the **table** variable.
 You will also need to copy in the name of your "slackindex" (this is an index that was created on the DynamoDB table to assist with querying).
 These attributes can be found in the Outputs section in CloudFormation.
 You should be copying the values for **DynamoDBUsersTableName** and **DynamoDBUsersSlackIndex** from CloudFormation.

+11\.
+In the **Basic Settings**, set the **Timeout** to **30** seconds.
+Then click **Save**.

+12\.
+Scroll back to the top of the page and click **Save** in the right top corner.
+Your Lambda function is ready.

 13\.
-After you have copied the code into the Lambda inline code console and modified the variables, scroll down to the **Lambda function handler and role** section.
-For the role, select **Choose an existing role** from the dropdown and then select the role that looks like **[Your stack name]-ZombieLabLambdaRole...**.
-For simplicity we are reusing the same Lambda role for our functions.

-14\.
-In the Advanced Settings, set the **Timeout** to **30** seconds.
-Then click **Next**.

-15\.
-On the review page, make sure that everything looks correct.

-16\.
-Click **Create function**.
-Your Lambda function will be created.

-17\.
 When the function is created, navigate to the API Gateway service in the AWS Management Console.
 Click into your "Zombie Workshop API Gateway" API.
 On the left Resources pane, click/highlight the "/zombie" resource so that it is selected.
 Then select the **Actions** button and choose "Create Resource".
 For Resource Name, insert **slack** and for Resource Path, insert **slack**.
 Click "Create Resource" to create your slack API resource.
 The final resource for your Slack API should be as shown below.
 ![Create Slack API Resource](/Images/Slack-Step17.png)

 *  In this step, you are creating a new API resource that the Slack slash command webhook can forward requests to.
 In the next steps, you'll create a POST method associated with this resource that triggers your Lambda function.
 When you type messages in Slack with the correct slash command, Slack will send requests to this resource, which will invoke your SlackService Lambda function to pre-process the payload and make a call to your /zombie/message endpoint to insert the data into DynamoDB.

-18\.
+14\.
 For your newly created "/slack" resource, highlight it, then click **Actions** and select **Create Method** to create the **POST** method for the /zombie/slack resource.
 In the dropdown, select **POST**.
 Click the checkmark to create the POST method.
 On the Setup page, choose an Integration Type of **Lambda Function**, and select the region that you are working in for the region dropdown.
 For the Lambda Function field, type "SlackService" for the name of the Lambda Function.
 It should autofill your function name.
 Click **Save** and then **OK** to confirm.

-19\.
+15\.
 Click **Integration Request** for the /slack POST method.
 We'll create a Mapping Template to convert the incoming query string parameters from Slack into JSON which is the format Lambda requires for parameters.
 This mapping template is required so that the incoming Slack message can be converted to the right format.

-20\.
+16\.
 Expand the **Body Mapping Templates** arrow and click **Add mapping template**.
 In the Content-Type box, enter **application/x-www-form-urlencoded** and click the little checkmark to continue.
 If a popup appears asking if you would like to secure the integration, click **Yes, secure this integration**.
 This ensures that only requests with the defined content-types will be allowed.

 As you did in the Twilio lab, we're going to copy VTL mapping logic to convert the request to JSON.
 A new section will appear on the right side of the screen with a dropdown for **Generate Template**.
 Click that dropdown and select **Method Request Passthrough**.